Bioethics, healthcare policy, and related issues.

 I’d like to think that “as long as there is a need for health care for vulnerable populations, Komen Affiliates will continue to fund the facilities that meet that need.”
 After all, they said so – barely 8 months ago.
 But obviously they’re no longer willing to stand by their word.
 In fact, they’re no long willing to admit they ever gave their word.
 They’ve shown us what courage and fidelity to women truly amount to – for them.

-One Response to “Susan G. Komen Foundation: Cowardice and Hypocrisy”
+4 Responses to “Susan G. Komen Foundation: Cowardice and Hypocrisy”

 Leave a Reply